Relintai/pandemonium_engine_docs/usage/shaders/custom_postprocessing.md

 Introduction
 ------------

-Godot provides many post-processing effects out of the box, including Bloom, DOF, and SSAO.
+Pandemonium provides many post-processing effects out of the box, including Bloom, DOF, and SSAO.
 Sometimes you want to write your own custom effect.
 Here's how you can do so.

-Post-processing effects are shaders applied to a frame after Godot rendered it.
+Post-processing effects are shaders applied to a frame after Pandemonium rendered it.
 You first want to render your scene into a `Viewport`, then render the `Viewport` inside a `ViewportTexture` and show it on the screen.

-The easiest way to implement a custom post-processing shader is to use Godot's built-in ability to read from the screen texture.
+The easiest way to implement a custom post-processing shader is to use Pandemonium's built-in ability to read from the screen texture.
 If you're not familiar with this, you should read the `Screen Reading Shaders Tutorial ( doc_screen-reading_shaders )` first.

 Note:

-    As of the time of writing, Godot does not support rendering to multiple buffers at the same time.
+    As of the time of writing, Pandemonium does not support rendering to multiple buffers at the same time.
 Your post-processing shader will not have access to normals or other render passes.
 You only have access to the rendered frame.